ZakariaeElmoumni/Zakariae_Elmoumni/README.md

   [Link to code or project](#)

 - **Automated Plant Segmentation for NPEC: Enhancing Crop Analysis and Monitoring Using Computer Vision**
     - Developed a computer vision model to segment plants in field images for precise crop monitoring.
     - Leveraged deep learning techniques (e.g., U-Net, Mask R-CNN) for accurate plant segmentation.
     - Processed and annotated real-world agricultural datasets to improve model performance.
     - Implemented data augmentation and preprocessing to enhance model robustness.
     - Evaluated model performance using metrics such as IoU (Intersection over Union) and pixel accuracy.
     - Gained hands-on experience in Python, OpenCV, and deep learning frameworks.
   [Link to code or project](#)

 - **CIA: AI-Driven Emotion Classification for Content Intelligence Analysis**
+    - Developed a modular Python package for automated emotion detection from video/audio inputs.
+    - Used Docker to containerize the whole package supporting deployment, training, evaluation, and inference.
+    - Deployed the application on Azure and local servers using Docker and Portainer for scalability and portability.
+    - Implemented MLOps best practices with Azure DevOps, CI/CD, monitoring, and automated retraining.
   [Link to code or project](#)

 - **Emotion Recognition in Real-World Data: MarketResponse Facial Expression Classification**
     - Built a classification model to recognize 7 facial expressions using machine learning.
     - Worked with real-world data to improve emotion-based user analysis.
     - Gained practical experience in data preprocessing, model training, and evaluation.
   [Link to code or project](#)

 ---